Skip to Content

 With these supplies, you can grow any pepper variety from seed.
 However, it isn’t just as simple as popping a seed in the soil and waiting.
 Your plants will need the right amount of light, water, and nutrients, as well as close attention to catch any issues that arise.

-Potted plants are great for a beginner gardener.
+• Potted plants are great for the beginner gardener.
 They can be moved around easily, and can be grown on balconies and in small spaces.
 However, they will need much more frequent watering (often 1-2 times per day on hot summer days) and regular fertilizer.

 Once you have your plan, you are ready to start growing your banana peppers.
 The next step is sowing your seeds, so let’s get planting!